Weave Code

 Frequently asked questions about Php Authenticator

-How do I integrate this package into a Laravel application for Google Authenticator-style 2FA?
+How do I integrate this package into Laravel’s authentication system?

-How should I store the 2FA secrets in the database for Laravel users?
+How should I store user secrets securely in the database?

-Can I generate QR codes for users to scan with Google Authenticator using this package?
+How do I generate QR codes for Google Authenticator setup?

 Weaver